mkaflowski/Android-Five-Stars-Dialog-Library/README.md

 ## Android Five Stars Library

 Android Five Stars Library is a small library that helps developers add a **"Rate My App"** dialog to their applications.
+Originally created by Angtrim and modified by me.

 It's called "Five Stars" because the dialog has a different behaviour based on the rating given by the user.